materka/fandom/README.md

-A Dart library for Fandom [APIv1][api] (formerly known as Wikia), which makes it easy to access data from specified fandom URL
+A library for Fandom [APIv1][api] (formerly known as Wikia) interaction, which makes it easy to access data from specified fandom URL

 ## Usage
 One only need to provide a Fandom URL and a callback method which will take a complete Fandom API URL, and return a json